Masternug204/creator-docs/content/en-us/studio/index.md

 ---
 title: Roblox Studio
-description: Learn how Roblox Studio is an all-in-one IDE that lets you create experiences that run on the Roblox Engine.
+description: Learn how Roblox Studio is an all-in-one IDE that lets **Build anything you can imagine with the all-in-one IDE for Roblox.**
----
-**Build anything you can imagine with the all-in-one IDE for Roblox.**

 Roblox Studio is an all-in-one IDE that lets you create experiences that run on Roblox.
-It's free to use and lets you reach millions of users using the Roblox app on console, desktop, and mobile devices.
+It's free to use and lets you reach millions of users using the , and mobile devices.

 ## Powerful 3D Building Tools